Horticulture Presentations

 Join us to unravel the secrets of attracting the “jewels of the garden.”
 From territorial displays to fierce competition, we will dive into the hummingbird’s world to learn how your garden or yard can meet their needs.
 We will explore the challenges facing hummingbirds in our region and learn how to make your yard hummingbird friendly with flowers, perches, insects, and water.
 You will go home prepared with knowledge and resources so that your garden spaces can be a sanctuary for hummingbirds.

-Balancing Act in the Home Garden: Protecting Pollinators while Managing Pests
+Balancing Act in the Home Garden: Protecting Pollinators While Managing Pests

 Join us for an overview of integrating pollinator protection with pest management in your home landscape.
 We’ll cover the fundamentals of Integrated Pest Management (IPM), pesticide labels, differences between systemic and contact pesticides, and discuss the toxicity of common products or ingredients to pollinators.
 By the end of this program, you’ll be prepared with strategies for simultaneously prioritizing pollinator protection and pest control in your own backyard.